ES-Alexander/test-run/README.md

 `MultiRedirect`:
-  A class for managing multiple redirections, allowing for methods to be run simultaneously run on all stored redirections.
+  A class for managing multiple redirections, allowing for methods to be run simultaneously on all stored redirections.